openfoodfacts/openfoodfacts-go/README.md

 ## About

 This library is for accessing [OpenFoodFacts](http://world.openfoodfacts.org/) data for food product, ingredients and nutritional data from within your go application.
+You can also get the Nutri-Score and the Eco-Score

 Use of the OpenFoodFacts database is subject to the [OpenFoodFacts Terms of Use](http://world.openfoodfacts.org/terms-of-use), please read them before using this library in your application.

-This library is copyright © 2019 OpenFoodFacts.
+This library is copyright © 2019-2021 OpenFoodFacts.
 All rights reserved.
 Use of this library is governed by the MIT license which can be found in the [LICENSE.txt](LICENSE.txt) file.

 ## Documentation